barumau/pandunia/eng/G-V.md

 united

-### Causative verbs
+## Causative verbs

 The causatives are the verbs that are used to indicate that one person causes another person to do something.
-It can be by asking, paying, requesting, or forcing the person.
+Causation can come about by asking, requesting, forcing, hiring or otherwise making someone else to do the job.

 Sometimes the simple active verb is causative.
+For example, when you drop something, you make it fall.

-*Tomas pada xeke.*
+*Tomas pada petre.*
 – Thomas drops a stone.
-*xeke padu.*
+*petre padu.*
 – Stone falls.

 In other situations, the causative is formed by using one of the participle suffixes.
 *-ana* means that someone causes someone to do something.
-*-ita* means that someone causes something to be done to someone or something.
+*-ata* means that someone causes something to be done to someone or something.

 *Sara padana Tomas.*
 – Sara causes Thomas to drop (something).
-*Sara padita xeke.*
+*Sara padata petre.*
-– Sara causes the stone to be dropped.
+– Sara causes the stone to be dropped (by someone else).

 Here is a more complete example.
 Note that *to feed* has two different causative meanings in English.

-*pex yamu.*
+*pesh yamu.*
 – Fish is eaten.
-*mau yama pex.*
+*mau yama pesh.*
 – The cat eats fish.
-*me yamita pex pa mau.*
+*me yamata pesh pa mau.*
 – I feed fish to the cat.
-*me yamana mau va pex.*
+*me yamana mau va pesh.*
 – I feed the cat with fish.

-A causative can imply that the action is done for the causer.
+A causative can imply that the action is done for the one who causes it.

 *me no bina dom. me binata ho.*
 – I don't build the house.
 I have it built (for myself).